-Sick Meals: Students who are unable to get to the dining hall because they are sick can order a meal from the GET app and arrange to have a friend pick it up.
+Sick Meals: Students who are unable to get to the dining hall because they are sick can email chartwells@winona.edu and arrange to have a friend pick it up.

 Meal Plan Selection: Students are required to select a meal plan or the 14 Meal Plan plan will be assigned to start the school year.